IVF with donor eggs

 Is egg donation regulated in the UK?

-We believe that by finding altruistic egg donors in the UK we are providing the very best for you and your family.
-A key element of this is the strong and well thought out regulatory structure in place through the Human Fertilisation and Embryology Authority (HFEA), which makes egg donation in the UK so safe for both donors and recipients.
+We believe that the very best way to provide for your family is by finding you an altruistic egg donor.
+A key element of this is the strong and carefully considered regulatory structure in place through the HFEA, which makes egg donation in the UK safe for both donors and recipients.

 We aim to give you as much information as we can about your egg donor, but it is all non-identifying.
 When you have been matched with a donor, we can give you the following information about her:

-- Her physical characteristics
+- Her physical characteristics.

 What will your egg donor know about you?